 Between 2000 and 2012, global malaria mortality declined by 45 percent and in Africa – where the malaria burden is highest – malaria mortality declined by 49 percent.
 These substantial gains occurred because of massive scale-up of interventions to prevent, diagnose, and effectively treat malaria.

-Abt Associates helps governments, ministries of health, and the private sector roll back malaria and move toward elimination.
-Our technical assistance helps governments and other partners implement multi-faceted interventions, make informed policy choices, and access additional resources to fight malaria.
+Abt Associates works in more than 17 African countries to introduce and sustain high-impact interventions to combat malaria to promote health, education, and economic growth.
+Our technical assistance helps governments, ministries of health, the private sector, and other partners implement multi-faceted interventions, make informed policy choices, and access additional resources to fight malaria.

 Abt works in concert with international experts to accelerate progress in malaria control.
 In 2014, Abt’s Dereje Dengela, was selected to be Co-Chair of the IRS Work Stream of the Vector Control Working Group.
 Abt has previously held board membership with Roll Back Malaria as well as membership in the Global Fund to Fight AIDS, Tuberculosis and Malaria’s (GFATM) Finance and Operational Performance Committee.